apify/actor-quick-start/README.md

 apify run
 ```

-In order to test the build of the Docker image, run:
+In order to test the build of the Docker image, you can run:

 ```
 docker build ./